austinhuang0131/joinmatrix/guide/qna.md

 ### Privacy

-This site is hosted on GitHub pages and thus [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement) applies.
+This site is hosted on GitHub Pages and thus the [GitHub Privacy Statement](https://docs.github.com/en/github/site-policy/github-privacy-statement) applies.

 This site uses analytics from [GoatCounter](https://goatcounter.com).
 It's [open source](https://github.com/zgoat/goatcounter).
 Here are [public stats for this website](https://joinmatrix.goatcounter.com) (The authors can see no more info than what you can see there) and [their privacy policy](https://www.goatcounter.com/privacy).
 You can disable this by blocking `gc.zgo.at` through your adblocker.